Pregnancy: Body Changes

 How Pregnancy Begins

 Conception is the union of a sperm and an egg.
 When it occurs, your baby’s genetic makeup is complete, even its sex.
 Fertilization takes place in the fallopian tube.
 The fertilized egg then travels down this tube to the uterus (womb).
-The egg attaches to the lining of the uterus about a week later.
+The egg attaches to the lining of the uterus about a week after conception.
 There it grows and is nourished.

 Your Changing Body